(Updates prices throughout, adds analyst comment)

 Wider sentiment in global financial markets has been hit by a range of negative factors from an intensifying China-U.S. trade conflict to worries about U.S. corporate earnings to Italian budget woes as well as Federal Reserve rate increases.

 Analysts warn of more volatility after heavy losses across major equity indices left investors with negative returns for the year.
 Bears are on the rise, with some indices already in official correction territory amid heightened worries over corporate earnings and global growth.
-“Sentiment is going to continue to dominate market direction in the short term,” said Nick Twidale of Rakuten Securities Australia in Sydney.

 Among emerging markets, Brazilian-linked stocks got a lift from the South American country’s presidential election, which saw the victory of far-right candidate Jair Bolsonaro whose campaign centred on promises to clean up politics and crack down on crime.